Sinytra/Connector/README.md

 ### 🔗 Related Projects

 - Visit our [website](https://connector.sinytra.org) to find information on mod compatibility and common issues
-- Learn more about how Connector works by reading our [Introductory blog post](https://github.com/Sinytra/Connector/discussions/11)
 - Developing cross-platform mods?
 Check out the [Forgified Fabric API](https://github.com/Sinytra/ForgifiedFabricAPI), a port of the Fabric API to NeoForge
 - Install [Connector Extras](https://github.com/Sinytra/ConnectorExtras) for improved compatibility with third-party libraries and APIs